Industry Expertise · June 20, 2024

 On the other hand, you may want to open your practice in a more affordable suburban area that's filled with families who likely have pets.
 Most people in these locations drive rather than walk, so you'll likely want a space that's off a main road but still highly visible and accessible, with plenty of parking.

 Before you decide, carefully research the local community, its demographics, competing businesses that could affect your sales and neighboring businesses that may help you attract more customers.
-For example, if there's a major pet store a few doors down or a large retailer nearby, this could be a good sign that the location is a good fit.
+For example, if there's a major pet store a few doors down or a large retailer nearby, this could be a sign that the location is a good fit.

 Hire the right staff